-- Any third world guy can easily get devices used by US critical infrastructure, hack them and then attack the US - Anyone can build a \$100 worth device to cause traffic problems on most important cities on US (some other world cities too) - Smart cities are not so smart when data that feeds them is blindly trusted and can be easily manipulated - Cyberwar is cheap
+- Any third world guy can easily get devices used by U.S. critical infrastructure, hack them, and then attack the U.S. - Anyone can build a \$100 device to cause traffic problems in most important cities in U.S. and other large cities around the world. - Critical infrastructure related technologies should be properly audited to make certain that they are secure before use - Smart cities are not so smart when the data that feeds them is blindly trusted and easily manipulated - Cyberwar is cheap